wolframkriesing/pico-tester/docs/adr/001-pass-each-test-by-filename.md

 ## Decision

-Kavun does NOT provide features such as passing wildcard filenames (`*.spec.js`) or brace expansion (`{,**/**}/*.spec.js`) out of the box.
+Pico-tester does NOT provide features such as passing wildcard filenames (`*.spec.js`) or brace expansion (`{,**/**}/*.spec.js`) out of the box.
 There are command line tools, such as the bash shell that do this out of the box and are much better with it.
-Therefore it is recommended to use those for grepping, searching, preparing all files that shall be used by kavun as test files.
+Therefore it is recommended to use those for grepping, searching, preparing all files that shall be used by pico-tester as test files.

-Beside the focus on doing other jobs than test running, a file search feature would also require kavun to deal with permissions and file system specialities in case there are any.
+Beside the focus on doing other jobs than test running, a file search feature would also require pico-tester to deal with permissions and file system specialities in case there are any.
 All this hazzle can be prevented by only accepting filenames.

 ## Consequences